Layla76/Database_project/README.md

 - An additional entity that is needed is employees, so that Wwges x employees can interact in the relation "paid."

 Procurements
-- Provideds a list of the types of procurement options (new book, rare book, inter-library loan).
+- Provideds a list of the types of procurement options (new, rare, inter-library loan).
 - An additional entity that is needed is books, so that procurements x books can interact in the relation "procured."

 Subscriptions